 Yoga is a 3000-year-old tradition that originated from ancient Indian philosophy and gives a holistic approach to health.
-Practicing yoga regularly can promote strength, flexibility, endurance, and cultivate calmness, well-being, compassion, and self-control.
+Practicing yoga regularly can promote strength, flexibility, and endurance.
+It cultivates calmness, well-being, compassion, and self-control.

 Sustained practice can also bring changes in life perspective, self-awareness, and a great sense of energy to live a fun-filled life.
 Yoga can improve your stress response bringing a sense of balance and union between the mind and body (1).